-Citrus trees may be grown in tropical or subtropical climates.
-The trees range in size but have wide, strong root systems that help them gather moisture in hot climates.
-All trees have the potential to become invasive with their root system.
-Roots will grow where their needs are met and spread to areas that hold those needs.
-This is why tree roots often invade water pipes.
+Citrus trees (Citrus spp.) may be grown in tropical and subtropical gardens in U.S. Department of Agriculture plant hardiness zones 9 through 11.
+The trees range in size from dwarf up to standard, approximately 6 to 30 feet tall, but all have wide, strong root systems that help them gather moisture in hot climates.
 It is best to plant citrus and all trees away from houses and cement paths to prevent damage.

 Video of the Day